Back to site

 How long does it take to sell a property?

 The big story in 2023-24 has been the continued rise in property values.
-Prices on average are now almost 15% above the 2007 peak.
+Dublin prices on average are now 7% above the 2007 peak.
 If you have a property to sell we would recommend bringing it to market as soon as possible.
 We can launch properties very quickly.
 With our high performance approach we obtain outstanding sales prices in just a few weeks.
 The mean length of time it has taken us to sale agree a property in H2 2024 is just 23 days.

 The importance of the BER rating